 - Art Exhibitions (we have supported two exhibitions for local professional and amateur artists)

-- Music Concerts (we have underwritten the potential losses from various village hall concerts)
+- Music Concerts (we have put on various village hall concerts that would otherwise have been uneconomic)

 - Music Tuition (paying for music tuition in our local primary school)